meesterdude/cloudspeq/README.md

 By defining a princess, you can dedicate machines to focus on something in particular, in order to reduce the overall time it takes for the test suite to execute. it can take some tinkering to identify an ideal configuation for your particular app.

-By default, all specs are distributed and run under "misc", where misc has a machine pool equal to the number of machines defined.
+By default, all specs are distributed and run under a default princess "misc", where misc has a machine pool equal to the number of machines defined.
 When you define a princess, machines are set aside from those available, and the specs that are sent to them are removed from misc.
 The 'misc' group is the catch-all, and you'll get an error if there is not at least 1 machine available for it.

 The order matters, so its best to be specific at the top and general at the bottom.